telerik/teststudio-docs/docs-teststudiodev/features/recorder/verifications/extraction.md

 11.&nbsp; A random word is extracted from the first site and used as the query in a Bing search.

-> __Double Check that in the plugin__ If you've <a href="/advanced-topics/coded-samples/general/extracted-variables-in-code" target="_blank">Set an Extracted Variable in Code</a>, type the variable name in the text box (without the $ notation), click on the brackets and then Set:
+> If you have <a href="/code-in-test/coded-samples/general/extracted-variables-in-code" target="_blank">Set an Extracted Variable in Code</a>, type the variable name in the text box (without the $ notation), click on the brackets and then Set:

 ![Extracted variable in code](images/extracted-in-code.png)